FreddyFlares/HearthCollect/Readme.md

 # HearthCollect

-Gets your Hearthstone collection into a datagrid using HearthMirror and calculates total dust values.
+Gets your Hearthstone collection into a datagrid using HearthMirror and displays dust values.

 ## Compiling